75,340asylum applications were made in the last 12 months (relating to 93,296 people)

-A further 11% of separated children were granted short term leave to remain which expires after 2.5 years, leaving them uncertain and anxious about their futures.
+A further 112 unaccompanied children were granted short-term leave to remain which expires after 2.5 years, leaving them uncertain and anxious about their futures.

 Just 1% of the world’s refugees will ever be resettled anywhere, which means many refugees face a long, uncertain wait to hear if they will ever be able to rebuild their lives in safety.

-War and persecution often divides refugees from their families but there are few straightforward, legal ways for refugees to safely join loved ones in Britain.
+War and persecution often divide refugees from their families but there are few straightforward, legal ways for refugees to safely join loved ones in Britain.

-Another safe and regular route for refugees to join their loved ones in the UK is via refugee family reunion visas.
-In the year ending March 2019, 5,662 Family reunion visas were issued to partners and children of those granted asylum or humanitarian protection in the UK, a slight 2% decrease compared to the previous year.
+One of the few safe and regular routes for refugees to join their loved ones in the UK is via refugee family reunion visas.
+In the year ending September 2023, 6,114 family reunion visas were issued to partners and children of those granted asylum or humanitarian protection in the UK, an 40% increase compared to the previous year.

-Yet these schemes are incredibly restrictive.
-Only spouses and dependent children eligible to apply for family reunion visas.
-People who have been granted protection in the UK may be alone, distraught and worried about the safety of their family who may still be in danger.
+The Family Reunion rules are incredibly restrictive.
+Only spouses and dependent children are eligible to apply for family reunion visas.
+People who have been granted protection in the UK may be alone, distraught and worried about the safety of their families who may still be in danger.
 Even unaccompanied children are not allowed to apply for their parents to join them in the UK.
-That is why we are campaigning to bring #FamiliesTogether.
-Learn more about our campaign and help us reunite loved ones by signing this petition .